Charles2029/GitHub-learning-/README.md

 Note: GitHub automatically creates links when valid URLs are written in a comment.
 For more information, see "Autolinked references and URLs."

+When you use two or more headings, Github automatically generates a table of contents that you can access by clicking within the file header.Each heading title is listed in the table of contnets and you can click a title to navigate to the selected section.